victorgarciaesgi/regle/docs/src/introduction/comparisons.md

 ## Vuelidate

-Vuelidate is the main comparison point.
-I was a long time user, but the project being abandonned made me want to write Regle.
+Vuelidate is the primary point of comparison for Regle.
+As a long-time user of Vuelidate, I was inspired to create Regle after the project was discontinued.

-They share a similar API and DX like:
+Both libraries share a similar API and developer experience (DX), including:
-- data based validation
+- Data-based validation
-- unified reactivity
+- Unified reactivity
-- simple declaration
+- Simple declaration

-Regle have this, but also adds:
+Regle builds upon these features and adds several improvements:
 - 100% type safety
 - Autocomplete
-- Zod support (more to come)
+- Zod support (with more integrations planned)
 - Global config
-- Improved api on some areas (rules declaration, `$each`, `validationGroups`, `$parse`)
+- Improved API in some areas, such as rules declaration, `$each`, `validationGroups`, `$parse`

 ## VeeValidate

-VeeValidate is at first centered around components.
-It now provides a composition api helper.
+VeeValidate is primarily focused on being component-centric.
+It now also offers Composition API helpers.

-The API is not as declarative as Regle.
-It makes it difficult to work with a big form, or to manage your form in a Pinia store.
+Its API is less declarative compared to Regle, making it challenging to handle large forms or manage form state within a Pinia store.

-The typed schemas only works with libraries like Zod, Yup or Validbot.
-But they also remove some features from VeeValidate.
-By using Zod in Regle, it keeps the same features as the default `@regle/rules`
+While VeeValidate supports typed schemas using libraries like Zod, Yup, or Validbot, this comes at the cost of losing some of VeeValidate's native features.
+In contrast, when using Zod with Regle, you retain all the features available in the default @regle/rules, ensuring a consistent developer experience.

 ## Formkit

 Formkit is centered around DOM components.
-Regle is headless and data-based, so you can work with your state anywhere you want.
+Regle is headless and data-driven, so you can work with your state anywhere you want.

-Working only with a data-based model allow for stronger type safety and better DX.
+Working exclusively with a data-driven model enables stronger type safety and a better developer experience.